garniergere/gMetapop/1-GUI+CORE.exe.for.download/readme.how.2.install.md

 INSTALLATION INSTRUCTIONS

-Download the compressed files corresponding to your Operating System (Windows 64 bits=Win64, Linux 64 bits=Linux64, or Windows 32 bits=Win32), and extract them into a folder of your choice:
+Download the compressed files corresponding to your Operating System (Windows 64 bits=Win64 or Linux 64 bits=Linux64), and extract them into a folder of your choice:

 * Under Win64, click on the gMetapop_GUI_Win64.exe to launch gMetapop_GUI, from which gMetapop_CORE_Win64.exe can be launched.